 As with the explosive growth of litigation finance, there has been a tremendous level of growth with funders entering the space.
 A recent study has found around 50 active funders in the US market alone, all specializing in litigation finance on some level.
 This includes individual firms solely specializing in litigation finance but also family offices, hedge funds, and private equity firms.

 This exact level of diversity within the space has sparked an increased interest in litigation finance.
 This is especially due to the varied nature of funders in the space, eventually providing a higher level of liquidity and increases the industry’s ability to fund a wider range of deals, both in terms of size and complexity.
 As the market grows and expands, funders also allocate specialized investing strategies to cater to specific segments of the market.
 Whilst other funders in the market have expanded their offering with increased interests and portfolio allocations towards the space.
-Now focusing beyond single case investments, providing complex products such as case portfolio financing for commercial and mass tort litigation, overall law firm fundings, and settlement advances.
+Now focusing beyond single case investments, providing complex products such as case portfolio financing for commercial litigation, overall law firm fundings, and settlement advances.
 It is not uncommon to see a wide range of claim types being underwritten by new funders in the space, these include; intellectual property, antitrust, business freezeouts, insurance claims, trust and family disputes, whistleblower claims, post-settlement judgments, international arbitrations, and many more.

 Furthermore, this level of varied interest in the market has also attracted a wide range of well seasoned legal professionals into the space.
 This is also due to the fact that funders in the space generally hire attorneys away from the likes of Arnold & Portner, Weil Gotshal & Manges, Simpson, Thacher & Bartlett, Dorsey & Whitney, Latham & Watkins, and Proskauer Rose.
 This has introduced a high caliber of legal professionals all contributing to the litigation finance space.